Why Montessori

 Montessori is an educational philosophy rooted in the observations and research of Dr. Maria Montessori, an Italian scientist, medical doctor, and educator.
 First developed for low-income and disabled children in 1907, Montessori education is now practiced in public and private schools for infants through high schoolers all over the world.

 Montessori teachers are trained to observe each child's individual interests and development level.
 The teachers prepare the classroom so that each child is free to independently choose his/her work throughout the work cycle.
-Based on her observations, the teacher presents "lessons" to the children from a variety of subject areas.
+Based on their observations, the teacher presents "lessons" to the children from a variety of subject areas.

 Children are encouraged to choose and repeat these lessons independently.
 Many of the Montessori materials have a "control of error," allowing the child to independently correct his/her own mistakes.
 Children can choose to work alone or with friends.